distribution/distribution/docs/deploying.md

   - HTTP Secret
   - Redis Cache (if configured)

-If any of these are different, the registry will have trouble serving requests.
+Differences in any of the above cause problems serving requests.
-As an example, if you're using the filesystem driver, all registry instances must have access to the same filesystem root, which means they should be in the same machine.
-For other drivers, such as s3 or azure, they should be accessing the same resource, and will likely share an identical configuration.
+As an example, if you're using the filesystem driver, all registry instances must have access to the same filesystem root, on the same machine.
+For other drivers, such as S3 or Azure, they should be accessing the same resource and share an identical configuration.
 The _HTTP Secret_ coordinates uploads, so also must be the same across instances.
-Configuring different redis instances will work (at the time of writing), but will not be optimal if the instances are not shared, causing more requests to be directed to the backend.
+Configuring different redis instances works (at the time of writing), but is not optimal if the instances are not shared, because more requests are directed to the backend.

 ### Important/Required HTTP-Headers